Bahnhofstraße 20

 The memorial at Pollasch is located 400 metres above sea level.
 Located on the road between the "Sieben Wege" junction and Heigenbrücken, it commemorates 140 Spessart friends who died in the First World War and calls for peace.
 The memorial dates back to 1927 and stands out due to its very modern design, which is kept simple and modern.
 The Spessartbund commemorates its dead there every year on the second Sunday in October.

 From Pollasch, the route descends quite steeply at times through dense Spessart forest - initially parallel to the road and then on a comfortable forest path.
 It's just as well that there is an opportunity to cool off at the entrance to Heigenbrücken.
 In 1929, a spring swimming pool was opened at the bottom of the valley, which was a much-visited attraction for decades.
 In 2009, the natural swimming pool was reopened after extensive modernisation work.
-You can cool off from the inside, enjoy fresh local cuisine or savour culinary delights right next door at the Landgasthof Hochspessart (Tel.
-06020 - 9720) or the Villa Marburg (Tel.
+You can cool off from the inside, enjoy fresh local cuisine or savour culinary delights right next door in the Villa Marburg (Tel.
 06020 979990).

-While iron ore was the main source of development at the starting point of today's tour, glass production used to be the main industry in Heigenbrücken, the destination and now a climatic health resort.
+While iron ore was the main source of development at the starting point of today's tour, glass production used to be the main industry in the destination and current climatic health resort of Heigenbrücken.
 There was plenty of red quartz sand and wood here to provide energy for the glass melting process.

 Take a look at the old Heigenbrücken railway station from 1890 with the second tunnel portal, before finally heading to the new stop on the railway line.